ai-tools-for-thought/workshop/index.md

 - Measurement techniques and methodologies
 - Critical reflections and provocations

-We generally encourage contributions that are oriented towards operationalisation, meaning that they provide clear paths to implementation and use - be it for a study design, evaluation approach, or TfT interface design - and/or that they are targeted at existing AI tools/uses and in which ways they are (or are not) a TfT.
+We generally encourage contributions that are oriented towards operationalisation, meaning that they provide clear paths to implementation and use—be it for a study design, evaluation approach, or TfT interface design—and/or that they are targeted at existing AI tools/uses and in which ways they are (or are not) a TfT.

 ## How to Submit

-**Submission portal:** TBD

 **Submission Requirements:**